Master of Sports Nutrition by Research

+Use your knowledge to drive peak performance.
 In this program you will develop the necessary research skills to work within a broad sports population that strives for peak fitness and elite athletic performance.

-- Only a full-time option is available to international students on a Student visa.
+DurationFull-time or equivalent part-time Only a full-time option is available to international students on a Student visa.
 Online programs are not available to Student visa holders.

 - Program coordinator